How to Deal With Uncertainty - 7 Tips for Coping with Our World Right Now

-No matter how helpless you may feel, there are coping mechanisms to better deal with the negative feelings that most of us are going through.
+No matter how numb or helpless you may feel, there are coping mechanisms to better deal with the negative feelings that most of us are going through.

 Here are 7 tips that you can try out:

 No matter what situation you are in, usually, there are still some things you can control.
 It might be helpful to pause and write down a list of things that you can do.

 For example, if you are concerned about getting COVID-19, you can wear a mask and do your best to avoid crowds and poorly ventilated spaces such as elevators to prevent catching the virus.

 When you focus on things that you can do, you are actively problem-solving instead of aimlessly worrying and feel more in control.

 2. Be present

 When you focus fully on the present, you don’t worry as much.
 Don’t try to predict what may happen, and don’t let yourself think of everything that could go wrong.
 Instead, connect to and appreciate the present moment.
 What do you see and hear around you?

 You can learn to focus on the present moment by practicing mindfulness.

 If you feel especially anxious, you can try this grounding technique to get back to the present situation.
 Take a few deep breaths and say out loud: